stuerp/foo_midi/docs/README.md

 ##### Log Level

-Allows you to control the messages foo_midi will write to the foobar2000 console.
+Allows you to control the messages the component will write to the foobar2000 console.

 > [!Warning]
 > The **Debug** and **Trace** levels may generate a lot of technical output.